 2. Brand trust

-To ensure customer loyalty, all brands must acquire and maintain their consumers’ trust.
+All brands must acquire and maintain their consumers’ trust to ensure customer loyalty.

-If you want to convince customers to try your goods and services, purchase a subscription, to participate in your customer feedback surveys, you must earn their trust first.
+If you want to convince customers to try your goods and services, purchase a subscription, and participate in your customer feedback surveys, you must first earn their trust.

-To understand this metric, you should ask your clients if they trust your brand, how did your brand earn their trust, and how you can maintain it.
+To understand this metric, you should ask your clients if they trust your brand, how it earned their trust, and how you can maintain it.

-Additionally, it’s important to have a trusted SSL certificate for your website.
+Additionally, having a trusted SSL certificate for your website is important.
 It assures secure data transfer between a server and a client and increases your trustworthiness.

 3. Brand value

-The perceived value of your offered goods is the consumers’ opinion of how your product relates to them and their needs.
+The perceived value of your offered goods is the consumers’ opinion of how your product relates to their needs.

 Both publishers and search engines would consider the content on your website valuable if it matches the user’s search intent and provides trustworthy high-quality information.